How Under Armour’s App MyFitnessPal Got Hacked

 What to Do to Protect Yourself When Using Mobile Apps

-Mobile apps like MyFitnessPal have become a big part of our daily lives.
-Depending on the app, it may collect and store a lot of personal information about you.
-That information is then at the mercy of the security on the server where it resides.
+That information makes life more convenient at times, but it’s also at the mercy of the security on the server where it resides.
 The best way to protect yourself is by being careful and selective when giving out your personal details.

-Trust only verified apps that have good reputations.
+- Trust only verified apps that have good reputations.

-Use a distinct password for each app you use, never reuse the same one.
+- Use a distinct password for each app you use, never reuse the same one.

-When creating passwords, make them long and strong (a combination of symbols, letters, and numbers).
+- When creating passwords, make them long and strong (a combination of symbols, letters, and numbers).

-Install antivirus on your computer and run scans often.
+- Install antivirus on your computer and run scans often.

-Never open emails from someone you don’t know.
+- Never open emails from someone you don’t know.

-Do not click links in emails or download any attachments.
+- Do not click links in emails or download any attachments.

-Always look for the “lock” symbol or https when visiting online app portals to make sure they are secured.
+- Always look for the “lock” symbol or https when visiting online app portals to make sure they are secured.